In this tutorial, you’ll learn everything you need to know about Bollinger Bands.

-On the contrary, if the distance between the means falls, with the volatility descending, a neutral tendency is presented.
+On the contrary, if the distance between the means falls, a neutral tendency is presented with the volatility descending.

-If the price grows above or falls below the upper or lower moving average, the trend may continue (volatility increases), as well as change (volatility decreases).
+If the price grows above or falls below the upper or lower moving average, the trend may continue (volatility increases) and change (volatility decreases).

 In the same way, any scenario must be confirmed by other indicators, such as ADX (Directional Average Index) or RSI (Relative Strength Index).